 Redback spiders are venomous spiders that exist in Australia.
 They have a distinctive red stripe on their back and their venom, which can cause severe pain and in rare cases even death.
 Redbacks live in a variety of habitats, including urban areas, and are a serious public health concern.

 Crocodiles are large reptiles that we can find in freshwater and saltwater environments in Australia.
 They can grow up to 6 meters in length and weigh up to 1000 kg.
 Also, they are opportunistic predators and will eat a variety of prey, including fish, birds, and mammals.
 They are a dangerous species to humans, and attacks by crocodiles are relatively common in Australia.

 Wallabies are small marsupials we can find in Australia and New Guinea.
 They are closely related to kangaroos and are famous for their distinctive hopping gait.
 They are herbivores and live in a variety of habitats, including grasslands, woodlands, and coastal areas.

 Lorikeets are a group of brightly colored parrots that exist in Australia and nearby islands.
-They have bright plumage and their diet of nectar and fruit.
-Also they are social birds and often go in large flocks.
+They have bright plumage and a diet of nectar and fruit.
+Also, they are social birds and often go in large flocks.
 They are popular as pets due to their vibrant colors and playful personalities.

 In conclusion, Australia is home to a diverse array of species, from the feared great white shark to the colorful lorikeet.
 Each species plays an important role in their ecosystem and many of them are facing threats from human activities such as habitat loss, pollution, and overfishing.
 It is important that we work to protect these species and their habitats for future generations.